digital-asset/daml-finance/docs/source/concepts/settlement.rst

 .. image:: ../images/settlement_executed.png
    :alt: Settlement is allocated and approved.

-The instructions and batch are archived following a successful execution.
+The instructions and the batch are archived following a successful execution.

 Remarks
 =======